Structuralism (psychology): Introspection

 Titchener had very strict guidelines for the reporting of an introspective analysis.
 The subject would be presented with an object, such as a pencil.
-The subject would then report the characteristics of that pencil (color, length, etc.).
+The subject would then report the characteristics of that pencil (e.g., color and length).
 The subject would be instructed not to report the name of the object (pencil) because that did not describe the raw data of what the subject was experiencing.
 Titchener referred to this as stimulus error.

 In his translation of Wundt's work, Titchener illustrates Wundt as a supporter of introspection as a method through which to observe consciousness.
-However, introspection only fits Wundt's theories if the term is taken to refer to psychophysical methods.
+However, introspection fits Wundt's theories only if the term is taken to refer to psychophysical methods.

 Introspection literally means 'looking within', to try to describe a person's memory, perceptions, cognitive processes, and/or motivations.